Autocar India

 Toyota Camry side profile

 A crucial highlight of the Camry is its hybrid powertrain.
-The total system output of 230hp comes by combining a 2.5-litre naturally aspirated four-cylinder engine with an electric motor and a 1.0kWh lithium-ion battery; there’s also an integrated starter motor.
-The petrol engine performs well on the thermal efficiency front while kicking in seamlessly when the battery runs low or when hard acceleration is required.
-The system also performs well when transitioning between combustion to electric-only modes (and vice-versa).
+The total system output of 230hp comes from a 2.5-litre naturally aspirated four-cylinder engine paired with an electric motor and a 1.0kWh lithium-ion battery; there’s also an integrated starter motor.
+The petrol engine has good thermal efficiency while kicking in seamlessly when the battery runs low or when hard acceleration is required.
+The system also performs well when transitioning between combustion and electric-only modes.
 While acceleration is not overtly aggressive, it remains brisk – this becomes evident with the engine and gearbox in ‘Sport’ mode.

 Toyota Camry engine